ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for worker node fix pack 1.10.7_1521, released 20 September 2018
 {: #1107_1521}

+The following table shows the changes that are included in the worker node fix pack 1.10.7_1521.
+{: shortdesc}

 <table summary="Changes that were made since version 1.10.7_1520">
 <caption>Changes since version 1.10.7_1520</caption>